Longtime Trump CFO Weisselberg gets 5 months in jail in tax fraud case | Law-Order

 The Trump Organization did not immediately respond to a request for comment.
 Merchan is set to sentence the company on Friday, though penalties are limited to $1.6 million.
 'BLACK HOLE'

-Weisselberg wore an olive green North Face jacket and a blue mask at his sentencing.
-Once at Rikers, he would probably be given a uniform and sneakers with Velcro straps.
+Weisselberg wore an olive green North Face jacket, a white crewneck shirt and a light blue disposable mask at his sentencing.
+Once at Rikers, he was expected to trade his street clothes for a uniform and sneakers with Velcro straps.
 He will likely serve 100 days in jail with time off for good behavior.
 Those days probably will not be easy.
 Lying between the New York City boroughs of Queens and the Bronx, Rikers is known for violence, drugs and corruption.

 The jail houses more than 5,900 inmates, and 19 inmates died there last year.
 The city's corrections department has said its mission includes keeping inmates safe.
 Rikers is scheduled to close in 2027.
 "You're going into a byzantine black hole," said Craig Rothfeld, a prison consultant at Inside Outside Ltd who helped Weisselberg prepare for lockup.